ROCm/HIP/docs/markdown/hip_programming_guide.md

 ### Coherency Controls
 ROCm defines two coherency options for host memory:
 - Coherent memory : Supports fine-grain synchronization while the kernel is running.
 For example, a kernel can perform atomic operations that are visible to the host CPU or to other (peer) GPUs.
 Synchronization instructions include threadfence_system and C++11-style atomic operations.
-However, coherent memory cannot be cached by the GPU and thus may have lower performance.
+In order to achieve this fine-grained coherence, many AMD GPUs use a limited cache policy, such as leaving these allocations uncached by the GPU, or making them read-only.

 - Non-coherent memory : Can be cached by GPU, but cannot support synchronization while the kernel is running.
 Non-coherent memory can be optionally synchronized only at command (end-of-kernel or copy command) boundaries.
 This memory is appropriate for high-performance access when fine-grain synchronization is not required.

 HIP provides the developer with controls to select which type of memory is used via allocation flags passed to hipHostMalloc and the HIP_HOST_COHERENT environment variable.
 By default, the environment variable HIP_HOST_COHERENT is set to 0 in HIP.